-- Charging Local authorities have a discretionary power to charge for certain types of care and support.
-Regulations specify services that must be provided free.
-Ref: Care Act 514 - Cap on Care Costs: Regulations set a limit on the amount that adults can be required to pay towards the costs of meeting their eligible needs over their lifetime.
-(Implementation delayed).
-Ref: Care Act 515-16 - Financial Assessment Local authorities are required to carry out a Financial Assessment if they have chosen to charge for a particular service.
-Ref: Care Act 17 - Deferred payments: Regulations state when the Council must consider a deferred payment or loan agreement to allow people to defer paying their care fees or take out a loan to pay for care and support to avoid selling property or possessions.
-Ref: Care Act \$34 36 - Independent Personal Budget: independent personal budgets (a statement recording how much of the adult's spending on care will count towards the cap) for adults who have eligible needs, and who choose not to have those needs met by their Local Authority.
-(Implementation delayed) Ref: Care Act 528 - Care account: This is a new provision, which supports funding reform and the capped costs system.
-(Implementation delayed) Ref: Care Act 529 - Recovery of charges, Transfer of assets: Local authorities may recover as a debt any sums owed, such as unpaid charges and interest.
-Ref: Care Act 69 - 70 - Choice of accommodation: When an individual's needs would be best met through the provision of care and support in a care home or other type of accommodation, the adult can express a preference for particular accommodation.
-This may involve additional (Top Up) payments being made by a third party Ref: Care Act S30
+- 3.1 Regulation 14 of the Care Act 2014 gives the Council the power to charge adults for care and support.
+This applies to adults who are being provided with care and support to meet needs identified under regulation 18, 19 or 20 of the Care Act 2014. - 3.2 When developing and applying policies the Council must take note of the following legislation and guidance - Charging Regulation 14 of the Care Act 2014 states Local authorities have a discretionary power to charge for certain types of care and support.
+The regulations specify services that must be provided free. - Financial Assessment Regulation 17 of the Care Act 2014 states Local authorities are required to carry out a Financial Assessment if they have chosen to charge for a particular service. - Deferred payments: Regulation 34-36 of the Care Act 2014 states when the Council must consider a deferred payment or loan agreement to allow people to defer paying their care fees or take out a loan to pay for care and support to avoid selling property or possessions. - Recovery of charges, Transfer of assets: Regulation 69 of the Care Act 2014 states Local authorities may recover as a debt any sums owed, such as unpaid charges and interest. - Choice of accommodation: Regulation 30 of the Care Act 2014 states when an individual's needs would be best met through the provision of care and support in a care home or other type of accommodation, the adult can express a preference for accommodation.
+This may involve additional (Top Up) payments being made by a third party